-Patrons would have to be at least 21 years old to enter casinos in Mississippi casinos and place wagers.
+Patrons must be at least 21 years old to enter casinos in Mississippi casinos and place wagers.

 Can I bet on my mobile device?

-Currently, the plan for sports gambling in Mississippi would be restricted to licensed casinos.
-Mobile wagering would only be allowed within the confines of those establishments unless lawmakers create a separate provision to authorize mobile betting in the state.
+Currently, sports gambling in Mississippi is restricted to licensed casinos.
+Mobile wagering is only allowed within the confines of those establishments.
+That could change if lawmakers create a separate provision to authorize mobile betting in the state.

 Who will oversee Mississippi sports betting?

-The Mississippi Gaming Commission (MGC) will regulate and oversee the sports betting industry.
+The Mississippi Gaming Commission (MGC) regulates and oversee the sports betting industry.

 Can I get into trouble for placing bets with unregulated online sportsbooks before it’s legal in Mississippi?